-✓ Direct Loan - This loan is directed to the student and requires filling out the Free Application for Federal Student Aid (FAFSA).
+Direct Loan - This loan is directed to the student and requires filling out the Free Application for Federal Student Aid (FAFSA).
 The program consists of Direct Subsidized Loans and Direct Unsubsidized Loans, and the student is responsible for repaying his or her loans.
 Its purpose is to pay for differences in costs of study not covered by other available aids.
 The loan can be granted according to a lower or equal amount of unmet need, but never greater.
 The Institution will examine the results of the application and will inform if it meets the requirements to receive the aid.
-If the student complies with the criteria, he or she will sign the Master Promissory Note (MPN), a legally binding document that details the conditions under which the student accepts to obtain and repay the loan in its entirety, plus the interests that accrue (Unsubsidized loans) while he or she is still inschool.
+If the student complies with the criteria, he or she will sign the Master Promissory Note (MPN), a legally binding document that details the conditions under which the student accepts to obtain and repay the loan in its entirety, plus the interests that accrue (Unsubsidized loans) while he or she is still in-school.
 This loan requires filling out the entrance and exit counseling forms.
 The total amount of the loan will be divided in equal parts for the academic year for which the student is enrolled and will be deposited in the Institution's account.
 If a refund towards the student is issued, it will be processed to the student's name through a check in a period no greater than fourteen (14) days.
-If the student processes a withdrawal or is withdrawn by the Institution, the loan portion of granted funds must be considered when processing R2T4; this is done in the same way that funds granted by FSEOG/PELL are processed.
+If the student processes a withdrawal or is withdrawn by the Institution, the loan portion of granted funds must be considered when processed.
 All students who wish to request this loan will be provided with a detailed and explicit orientation regarding their obligation to repay the loan, the current interest rates, and the available repayment options.
 This orientation will be provided to the student by the Financial Aid Office.